vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 These commands will subsequently add the file `<file>` to the staging area and then commit it to the commit repository.
 If we wouldn't pass along the `-m`-message parameter, Git would have opened your editor where you write the commit message.
 It's good practice to write a short, but powerful commit message that helps your future self to determine what has changed in this commit.

 Uptil now we kept track of our code locally on our computer.
-Imagine that your computer dies right now, we've lost everything.
+Imagine that you lose your computer now, you've also lost your project (and all the files in it).
 A bit less drastical, if you would just like to show your project to your colleagues or with the whole world, we need one more step.
 The last part of our routine usage would be to **push** the commit(s) to an online repository on GitHub.
 Here's how it looks like:
 ```
 git push
 ```